10 Fatal Leadership Mistakes You Can Easily Make

-You will be amazed at the credibility you gain with others when you exemplify what you expect of others.
+You gain credibility with others when you are clear about what you expect of others.
 Before you put expectations on others, ask whether you are willing to do it.
 Of course, if you have poor values, you won't ask the question.

 Resist new ideas

 Do you tend to reject suggestions from subordinates and peers?
 That easily leads to good ideas that aren’t implemented which hurts the organization.